uber-common/android-build-eval/README.md

 - java Vs kotlin code
 - dependencies on external libraries

-When building these project, we voluntarily disable lint, error prone and annotation processors for each build system for better build time measurement parity.
+When building these project, we voluntarily disable lint, error prone (**) and annotation processors for each build system for better build time measurement parity.

 Also, we're not using build network cache, nor remote build execution (Bazel).

 ### Setup

-- Make sure Bazel is installed, and is on the PATH (<https://docs.bazel.build/versions/master/install.html>)
+- Make sure Bazel 3.7+ is installed, and is on the PATH (<https://docs.bazel.build/versions/master/install.html>)
 - Change directory to mobile app folder : `cd mobile_app1`
-- Generate OkBuck files : `SKIP_OKBUCK=0 ./gradlew -Dokbuck.wrapper=true okbuck --no-configuration-cache`
+- Generate OkBuck files : `./setup_buck.sh`

-Note : Big Sur on Mac OS is currently not supported for Buck build, this is an issue with Buck itself.

 ### How to build a project

 - (Gradle) `./gradlew rootModule:assembleDebug`
 - (Bazel) `bazel build rootModule`
-- (Buck) `SKIP_OKBUCK=0 ./buckw build rootModule:src_debug`
+- (Buck) `./buckw build rootModule:src_release`

 ### How to run benchmark for a project

-- `export SKIP_OKBUCK=1; ./benchmark.sh`
+- `./benchmark.sh`

 Build time report will be generated in the /output/<timestamp> folder.